redis-developer/reread/README.md

 ### Redis Core

 [Redis Core](https://redis.io) used to check existence of keys and for other minor operations based on keys.
-This is also used to store the posts data due to a bug in the RedisJSON Java driver where it looses encoding of the text.
+This is also used to store the posts data due to a bug in the Redis JSON Java driver where it looses encoding of the text.

-### RedisJSON
+### Redis JSON

-[RedisJSON](https://redislabs.com/redis-enterprise/redis-json/) - this serves as the document store for us.
+[Redis JSON](https://redislabs.com/redis-enterprise/redis-json/) - this serves as the document store for us.
 All post data, details on feeds, when they were crawled etc is stored as JSON documents.
 This allows us fine grained atomic operations such as updating a single field within the document than read/writing the entire document again.

-### RediSearch
+### Redis Search

-[RediSearch](https://redislabs.com/redis-enterprise/redis-search/) - this is used to index and search across all posts.
+[Redis Search](https://redislabs.com/redis-enterprise/redis-search/) - this is used to index and search across all posts.
 The full-text search built into the UI is powered by it.

-### RedisTimeSeries
+###Redis Time Series

-[RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) - this is used to store the activity behavior of user as well as the publishing behavior of the feeds.
+[Redis Time Series](https://redislabs.com/modules/redis-timeseries/) - this is used to store the activity behavior of user as well as the publishing behavior of the feeds.
 Dashboards such as number of posts read per day, per week etc are powered using this module.